Sign Up for News Updates

 - Factor gas lines into your design.
 In many cases, there’s no need to run gas line all the way around your home to reach a tankless water heater.
 By installing the tankless unit on an exterior wall or even outside, builders can allow for shorter gas line runs and easier venting.
 “Because they’re small, you can put them just about anywhere,” Holliday says.
 “For people who put them outside, you can put them by the gas meter and it’s a really short run.”

-Now that you’ve mastered the art of installing gas lines, become an expert on venting tankless water heaters.
-Check out our 8 facts to know about venting tankless water heaters.
+Now that you’ve mastered the art of installing gas lines, become an expert on gas water heater venting options.